EvidentSecurity/aws_metadata/README.md

 This first, `AWS::Instance`, is mostly identical to https://github.com/airbnb/gem-aws-instmd and exposes the instance metadata information through a Ruby API.

 The second, `AWS::StackOutput`, gives you access to the Cloud Formation Outputs you define in your CFN template given a template name.
+Usage of `AWS::StackOuput` requires installing and requiring the CloudFormation SDK.

 ## Installation